This post lets you follow our drive from Miami to Key West along the Florida Keys. It’s a drive along Caribbean islands.

 That was the drive from Miami to Key West along the Florida Keys.
 We came to the lower end of the Keys, to our destination Key West.

-My next post will show you Key West: One Day in Key West
+Now, my next post will show you what you can do in Key West: Read my post about Key West